carlos8f/salty/README.md

 ### TODO

-- rm pubkey
-- require signature from, require trusted sig
-- ascii armor/enclosure for sig
+- parse ascii armor/enclosure for sig
+- separate verifyPk / encryptPk with dot
 - flag to not translate header
 - base58 encode/decode
 - ad-hoc --to without import